Duong-Giang/assignment-vdt/README.md

 # assignment-vdt
-Read README in each folder for set up Hadoop, Kafka, Spark cluster
+Read README in each folder to set up Hadoop, Kafka, Spark cluster